 - Learn more about the Center for Advocacy & Dispute Resolution, and contact the Advancement team to discuss your support.

 Global Center for Business & Development

-The Pacific McGeorge Global Center for Business & Development pursues educational, scholarly and practical initiatives addressing the interface between the global economy and the legal profession.
-The efforts of the Center are a principal reason why the international law program at Pacific McGeorge is recognized as a top international law program in the United States.
+The McGeorge Global Center for Business & Development pursues educational, scholarly and practical initiatives addressing the interface between the global economy and the legal profession.
+The efforts of the Center are a principal reason why the international law program at McGeorge is recognized as a top international law program in the United States.
 Specific giving opportunities include:

-Elizabeth Rindskopf Parker Global Center Endowment — This endowment was created by the Pacific McGeorge International Board to honor the 8th dean of the law school and to support stipends and fellowships for our law students working abroad, as they are wonderful ambassadors for us, and the experiences are invaluable to them.
+Elizabeth Rindskopf Parker Global Center Endowment — This endowment was created by the McGeorge International Board to honor the 8th dean of the law school and to support stipends and fellowships for our law students working abroad, as they are wonderful ambassadors for us, and the experiences are invaluable to them.

 Special Programs — Gifts can be designated to support Global Center symposia, workshops, and students.

 - Learn more about the Global Center for Business & Development, and contact the Advancement team to discuss your support.